 \subsection{Triplet Prediction}

-The triplet prediction is to detect the entity boundaries and classify the relation types for corresponding entity pairs in the input sentence.
-There are different modeling paradigms that have been proposed for decoding the triplet in recent RE models.
-As illustrated in Figure \ref{fig:four_decoder_paradigm}, we group the existing triplet prediction paradigms into five categories, which depend on the specific formulation of the relation extraction task.
+The triplet prediction involves detecting the entity boundaries and classifying the relation types in the input sentence.
+Various modeling paradigms that have been proposed for decoding triplets in recent RE models.
+As illustrated in Figure \ref{fig:four_decoder_paradigm}, we group the existing triplet prediction paradigms into five categories, depending on the specific formulation of the relation extraction task.
 The corresponding types of target triplets for RE models are listed respectively.